Accepted Students

 Massachusetts Maritime Academy prides itself on its technology resources, all of which you will need to successfully transition to life as a cadet.
 You will receive an email with your account login information within 10 business days after your acceptance, at which point you can access the Tech Prep page and complete your next steps.

 Once you have set up your technology, log into the Self Service Portal and follow the link for Student Finance.
 Once on the landing page, in the upper left corner you will find a link for MY ACCOUNT.
-Follow this link to find a number of items that you should complete.
-Most important would be adding an Additional Payer(s), so that this person will receive email correspondence from us whenever there is activity on your student account.
-This also allows the payer their own access to pay your bill on your behalf.
-By signing up for SMS notifications, you will receive a text message from us in addition to the email that is sent when a new bill has been posted.
+There are a number of items you can complete prior to seeing your bill in late June/early July.

-You are also encouraged to enroll in the Direct Deposit electronic refund, allowing us to deposit any refunds directly into your bank account, rather than wait weeks for us to cut and mail you a check.
+You are also encouraged to enroll in the Direct Deposit Electronic Refund, allowing us to deposit any refunds directly into your bank account, rather than wait a few weeks for us to cut and mail you a check.
 Even if you are not expecting any type of refund, you are encouraged to set this up, just in case.

 All incoming students are required to take the Accuplacer exam prior to arriving for the fall semester.
 This online assessment tool is used to place incoming students in the appropriate mathematics and writing course for their first semester.